PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-07 20:14:41
+Last updated: 2024-04-07 20:15:15
-Random Quote: Planetina: "Your acid rain is an acid pain... in the butt, Diesel Wiesel!"
-Rick: "Yikes!
-Who's the chick in need of a dialogue pass?" - Rick Sanchez
+Random Quote: Barney: "Her butt?"Marshall: "What is it, too much?"Lily: "Too low?"Robin: "Or ist it an issue of access?" - Robin Scherbatsky